ProThoughtDesign/Dicetrix/README.md

 #### Step 1: Understanding the Game Board

 **Game Interface Layout**:
-- **Centered Game Board**: 8×16 main game grid positioned centrally with real-time score display above
+- **Centered Game Board**: 8×16 main game grid positioned centrally with prominent score display above (42px font size)
-- **Next Piece Preview**: 4×4 grid positioned beside the board with "Next Piece" label and green borders
+- **Next Piece Preview**: 4×4 grid positioned beside the board with "Next Piece" label and visual border
 - **Control Section**: 3×2 scaled control button layout in bottom-left with 128×128 pixel buttons
-- **Booster Section**: 3×3 grid of booster slots in bottom-right with visual borders
+- **Booster Section**: 3×3 grid of booster slots in bottom-right section
 - **Coordinate System**: Bottom-left origin where Y=0 is at the bottom, Y=15 is at the top
 - **Visual Elements**: Green grid lines, dark blue background, and color-coded dice with gold numbers and black stroke